$624M drained · 25 protocols · last 30 days

 team can actually act on.

 Every alert includes the raw transaction, a plain-English simulation of what changes, severity reasoning, and a runbook.
-No ops team has to translate crypto into English.
+No ops team has to translate crypto into English — this is what protocols subscribe for.

 Severity — Critical